-- Plans, directs and supervises the work of the Town Clerk's Office, including preparation, monitoring and oversight of department operating budget - Responsible for all Town Clerk functions established by Massachusetts General Laws, or as may be required by federal and local law, policies and procedures - Supervises personnel in all aspects (i.e., recruitment of personnel, assignment of duties, performance evaluations and supervision, payroll preparation, maintenance of personnel records) - Serves as Custodian of all Town records for which no other custodian is defined; has custody of books, reports, records and laws received from the Commonwealth; certifies public records - Serves as Chief Election Officer for the Town, with full responsibility for the complete administration of fair and impartial federal, state, and local elections, including but not limited to maintenance of accurate voter registration lists, absentee ballots, maintenance and accuracy of election systems and equipment, and campaign finance law administration - Serves as ex officio member and clerk of the Board of Registrars - Serves as Custodian of Vital Records - Attends all Annual and Special Town Meetings; records all votes and other action taken at town meetings; assists Town Moderator in the preparation and conduct of town meetings; records and certifies all appropriations; responsible for transmitting Town Meeting adoption of bylaws to the Attorney General's Office for approval, Town Meeting acceptance of provisions of the Massachusetts General Laws and Special Acts to the Secretary of State, and authorizations for borrowing to the Department of Revenue - Administers the Annual Town Census - Issues a variety of state and local licenses, permits and certificates; collects fees as necessary
+- Plans, directs and supervises the work of the Town Clerk's Office, including preparation, monitoring and oversight of department operating budget - Responsible for all Town Clerk functions established ny Massachusetts General Laws, or as may be required by federal and local law, policies and procedures - Supervises personnel in all aspects (i.e., recruitment of personnel, assignment of duties, performance evaluations and supervision, payroll preparation, maintenance of personnel records) - Serves as Custodian of all Town records for which no other custodian is defined; has custody of books, reports, records and laws received from the Commonwealth; certifies public records

-- Serves as Keeper of Official Seal of the Town; administers oaths to elected and appointed officials and employees; complies with Massachusetts General Laws' requirements relative to the Conflict of Interest and Open Meeting Laws - Receives, posts, and/or files all notices and minutes of meetings of all town boards and committees, as appropriate; handles public notice filings; records and files applications, maps, and decisions of the Planning Board; records and maintains files on preliminary and definitive subdivision plans; records and files all decisions of the Zoning Board of Appeals and appeals of such decisions - Responds to inquiries and requests for information from the public, Town officials and employees, and other government officials, among others - Performs similar or related work as required or assigned - Receives, posts, and/or files all notices and minutes of meetings of all town boards and committees, as appropriate; handles public notice filings; records and files applications, maps, and decisions of the Planning Board; records and maintains files on preliminary and definitive subdivision plans; records and files all decisions of the Zoning Board of Appeals and appeals of such decisions - Responds to inquiries and requests for information from the public, Town officials and employees, and other government officials, among others - Posts agendas and minutes on the Town website - Performs similar or related work as required or assigned
+- Serves as Chief Election Officer for the Town, with full responsibility for the completeadministration of fair and impartial federal, state, and local elections, including butnot limited to maintenance of accurate voter registration lists, absentee ballots, maintenance and accuracyof election systems and equipment, and campaign finance law administration - Serves as ex officio member and clerk of the Board of Registrars - Serves as Custodian of Vital Records - Attends all Annual and Special Town Meetings; records all votes and other action taken at town meetings; assists Town Moderator in the preparation and conduct of town meetings; records and certifies all appropriations; responsible for transmitting Town Meeting adoption of bylaws to the Attorney General's Office for approval, Town Meeting acceptance of provisions of the Massachusetts General Laws and Special Acts to the Secretary of State, and authorizations for borrowing to the Department of Revenue - Administers the Annual Town Census - Issues a variety of state and local licenses, permits and certificates; collects fees as necessary - Serves as Keeper of Official Seal of the Town; administers oaths to elected and appointed officials and employees; complies with Massachusetts General Laws' requirements relative to the Conflict of Interest and Open Meeting Laws - Receives, posts, and/or files all notices and minutes of meetings of all town boards and committees, as appropriate; handles public notice filings; records and files applications, maps, and decisions of the Planning Board; records and maintains files on preliminary and definitive subdivision plans; records and files all decisions of the Zoning Board of Appeals and appeals of such decisions - Responds to inquiries and requests for information from the public, Town officials and employees, and other government officials, among others - Performs similar or related work as required or assigned - Posts agendas and minutes on the Town website result in improper disclosure of confidential information, could have legaland financial repercussions, and/or cause adverse public relations.
+The Town Clerk must be completely honest, reliable, discreet and have good judgement.

-Judgment:
+Judgement:

 The Town Clerk has access, and must exercise discretion regarding, confidential and sensitive information.
-Errors could result in significant confusion and delay, result in improper disclosure of confidential information, could have legal and financial repercussions, and/or cause adverse public relations.
-The Town Clerk must be completely honest, reliable, discreet and have good judgment.
+Errors could result in significant confusion and delay,